-- a. a table of contents - b. a table of all legal authorities cited to in your brief (case law, statutes, and regulations) and the text of the primary laws you are relying on - c. a "jurisdictional statement"13 - d. a statement of the issues you want the court to review - e. a summary of the facts of the case and the agency proceedings - f. a discussion of the law and its application to the facts (this is where you discuss your appeal arguments in detail) - g. a short conclusion explaining what you want the court to order
+- a. a table of contents - a table of all legal authorities cited to in your brief (case law, statutes, and regulations) and the text of the primary laws you are relying on - c. a "jurisdictional statement"12 - d. a statement of the issues you want the court to review - e. a summary of the facts of the case and the agency proceedings - f. a discussion of the law and its application to the facts (this is where you discuss your appeal arguments in detail) - a. a short conclusion explaining what you want the court to order

-13 The includes a statement about the date of the final agency decision, whether the decision is final on all issues, and the legal authority of the superior court to hear the appeal (this authority can be found in the rules and statutes referred to in the beginning of these instructions).
+This statement includes the date of the final agency decision, whether the decision is final on all issues, and the legal authority of the superior court to hear the appeal (this authority can be found in the rules and statutes referred to in the beginning of these instructions).